 One way to make hiking with kids considerably more enjoyable is to plan activities.
 I know you’re probably thinking that your family hiking trip is the activity, but trust me — your children won’t see it that way after about 10 minutes.

 Children love scavenger hunts, so turn your hike into one.
-Pinterest has tons of free printable lists geared specifically toward kids, and many of them incorporate educational elements.
+Pinterest has tons of free printable lists geared specifically toward kids (not to mention fun hiking quotes your littles may love!), and many of them incorporate educational elements.

 Consider setting your child up with a bag, magnifying glass, pair of binoculars, and an inexpensive claw or “grabber” tool so they can hunt for items (or just act like explorers!).
 This keeps my kiddos entertained almost without fail, although I do often end up carrying some of their gear.
 We all choose our battles.